ankitshah009/audiofeat/README.md

 - **Log Attack Time:** Measures the time for a signal's envelope to rise to its peak.
 - **Temporal Centroid:** The "center of gravity" of the signal's amplitude envelope.
 - **Entropy of Energy:** Measures abrupt changes in energy within a frame.
+- **Decay Time:** Measures the time for a signal's envelope to decay from its peak.

 ### Spectral Features
 - **Spectral Centroid:** Represents the "center of mass" of the spectrum, indicating dominant frequencies.